paulPortos/AIS_reviewer/module_2.md

 ========================
 MEMORIZATION TIP:
 ========================
-Remember the 5 Pillars of IA using the acronym AICAN:
+Remember the 5 Pillars of IA using the acronym:
-Availability, Integrity, Confidentiality, Authentication, Non-repudiation.
+**AICAN** → Availability, Integrity, Confidentiality, Authentication, Non-repudiation